 Whatever your reason for embracing robust virtual training, Heltay says it’s important for camp directors to understand that shifting away from the typical in-person training doesn’t have to represent a dramatic shift in how camp functions day to day.
 Every camp is still going to have in-person training, and those are times to both reinforce information and build camaraderie among your team members.

-This summer, with so much up in the air because of COVID-19, it’s likely that camps are going to be doing more of their training online.
-Whether you use EOT or not, Heltay says that camps should not look at this side effect as something negative.
 Blended learning, the combination of online training in advance of camp with on-site learning, is the ideal approach.
-It’s all about finding the right balance in 2020.
-If there’s a silver lining in all this perhaps it’s that camps have been pushed to look at modern training tools that can help them enhance the quality of their staff’s performance while simultaneously helping them reduce operating expenses.
+It’s all about finding the right balance.
+Camps have been pushed to look at modern training tools that can help them enhance the quality of their staff’s performance while simultaneously helping them reduce operating expenses.
 That’s a benefit that will pay dividends for years.

 Evan Heltay co-founded Expert Online Training (EOT), along with renowned child psychologist, Dr. Chris Thurber.
 The program allows camps to begin training their staff immediately from any location in the world via a simple web-based app.
 Camp directors can choose from over 140 camp-focused modules delivered by 29 of the leading minds in camping.
 To date, EOT’s pre-season videos, quizzes, and handouts have helped prepare over 2 million staff for their most important responsibilities.